cauldron/py-semantic-taxonomy/README.md

 In `py_semantic_taxonomy` we have the following goals:

 * Native support for [XKOS](https://rdf-vocabulary.ddialliance.org/xkos.html) [Correspondence and ConceptAssociation classes](https://rdf-vocabulary.ddialliance.org/xkos.html#correspondences)
-* A stricter set of validation classes and functions for input data to ensure consistency in how objects are described.
+* A predictable, consistent, and validated set of properties and property uses for SKOS and XKOS terms
 * Web interface to allow for browsing, and basic data entry and editing
 * API to allow for the complete set of CRUD operations
 * API provides common graph queries without needing to learn SPARQL